pudly/schmopera-hugo/content/articles/art-is-not-action.md

 ---
-title: Art is not action
+title: "Art is not action"
 ---

 When is the last time you felt this badly?